 The complaint is closed after the Equity Coordinator has issued the report, unless within 10 business days after receiving the decision, either party appeals the decision to the Chief Administrator by making a written request detailing why he/she believes the decision should be reconsidered.
 The Equity Coordinator will promptly forward all materials relative to the complaint and appeal to the Chief Administrator.
 Within 30 business days, the Chief Administrator shall affirm, reverse, amend the decision, or direct the Equity Coordinator to gather additional information.
 The Chief Administrator shall notify the Complainant, Respondent, and the Equity Coordinator of the decision within 5 business days of the decision.
-Notification to the Complainant and Respondent shall be by U.S. mail, first class.
+Notification to the Complainant and Respondent shall be provided and confirmed by electronic means or, alternatively, by U.S. mail.